Terriers Start 2017 With A Win - PortageOnline.com

 The Oil Capitals would up the pressure in the third period, outshooting Portage 16-8.
 Jeran Knorr got the home town crowd excited when he bounced the puck over Kurtis Chapman to tie the game for Virden with 5 minutes to play in the third period.

-With many fans thinking the game was going to overtime, McIsaac would score his 2nd goal of the night with three minutes left in very similar fashion to his first.
+With many fans thinking the game was going to overtime, McIsaac would score his 2nd goal of the night with three minutes left in the game.
 Chapman would shut the door for Portage to give them the victory.
 He made 40 saves on the night.

 The Terriers improve to 4th in the MJHL with a record of 24-11-0.
 They are back in action on Wednesday when they host the Steinbach Pistons at 7:30 at the PCU Centre.